Systems Bioinformatics Lab

 Data Science in Biomedical Research

-We apply data science techniques to public and disease-specific databases for discovering disease-related molecules and regulators, using customized workflows to handle high-dimensional omics data from various platforms.
+We apply data science techniques to both in-house generated data sets and public, disease-specific databases to identify disease-related molecules and master regulators, using customized workflows to manage high-dimensional omics data across diverse platforms.

 Advancing Life Sciences With Systems Biology and Multi-Omics Approaches

-We leverage Systems Biology techniques and published data sets to extract new insights from large omics datasets and focus on multi-omics integration as a central approach in our research.
+We leverage Statistical Learning and Systems Biology approaches to extract novel insights from multi-modal, multi-omics data sets, with a central focus on multi-omics data integration in our research.

 Welcome to Systems Bioinformatics Lab

-At the SBL, our focus is on genomic data science of neurodegenerative medicine.
-More specifically, using multi-omics data wrangling, analysis, and integration, we are trying to understand mechanistic underpinnings of neurodegenerative disorders in human, such as Parkinson’s disease and ALS with a pronounced immune component.
-Corroborating our bioinformatics-based findings with experimental evidence thanks to our national and international collaborators, we hope to shed more and more light on the immune component of neurodegeneration and how it shapes the response of neurons to ongoing neurotoxicity in disease
+At the SBL, we focus on genomic data science to advance understanding and treatment of NDDs.
+More specifically, we use multi-omics data wrangling, analysis, and integration to investigate the mechanistic underpinnings of NDDs in humans, such as Huntington’s disease, Parkinson’s disease, and ALS, characterized by pronounced oxidative stress and immune involvement.
+By corroborating our bioinformatics-based findings with experimental validation, we aim to shed light on the role of oxidative stress in NDDs and how it influences neuronal responses to ongoing neurotoxicity.

 Data Science in Biomedical Research

-With the exponential increase in data volumes due to decreasing costs, integrative and technically more accurate analysis of omics data in the context of data science has become increasingly important in all areas of the biomedical sciences more than ever.
-From a technical standpoint, we leverage data sets deposited in public repositories as well as disease-specific databases to discover novel candidate molecules and master regulators associated with disease initiation and progression using statistical learning, data mining, and data science applications.
-Considering intrinsic characteristics of raw data from various high dimensional sequencing and array-based platforms used in epigenome, transcriptome, and mostly proteome research, we generate customized analysis workflows for individual data sets to extract meaningful biological information from skewed and likely confounded input data.
+As data volumes grow exponentially due to decreasing costs, integrative and technically rigorous analysis of omics data has become more critical than ever across all areas of biomedical science.
+From a technical standpoint, we generate novel data sets and leverage publicly available and disease-specific databases to identify candidate molecules and master regulators involved in disease initiation and progression, using Statistical Learning, Data Mining, and Data Science approaches.
+Taking into account the intrinsic characteristics of raw data from high-dimensional sequencing and array-based platforms, particularly in epigenomic, transcriptomic, and proteomic research, we develop customized analysis workflows tailored to each dataset, enabling the extraction of meaningful biological insights from skewed and potentially confounded (usually messy) data.

 Advancing Life Sciences With Systems Biology and Multi-Omics Approaches

-Given the experimental designs that yield omics data sets with large sample size, various Systems Biology techniques might as well be used to bring new perspectives to old data.
-And in this spirit, we take full advantage of published data sets to bring out the true potential these methods hold for our ongoing research.
-Additionally, such approaches have a great use for multi-omics data integration independent of the type of the input data.
-Considering the practical feasibility of currently available multimodal omics data for various integrative analyses, we will continue to move along this path as the mainstream of our research.
+Given experimental designs that yield large-sample omics data sets, various Systems Biology techniques can be applied to bring new perspectives to old data.
+In this spirit, we fully leverage ‘big data’ to unlock the true potential of these methods in our ongoing research.
+Additionally, these approaches are highly effective for integrating multi-omics data, regardless of the input data type.
+Given the practical feasibility of current multi-modal, multi-omics datasets for integrative analyses, we will continue to prioritize this approach as the core focus of our research.